bgaensler/publication_scraper/README.md

 # dunlap_publications
-Code to identify recent Dunlap publications, highlight Dunlap authors, and post to an HTML page
+Code to identify recent publications from a given institute or department, highlight authors from that department, and post to an HTML page

 dunlap_publication_scraper.py: Python code